Grand Cayman: Demographics

 Of the three islands, Grand Cayman contains approximately 97% of the territory's entire population.
 Caymanians and permanent residents make up 52% of the population.
 There is a prominent expat population, making up 48%, with most originating from Jamaica, the Philippines, the United States, United Kingdom, and India.
+According to the 2021 Census Report the total population of the Cayman Islands was officially recorded at 71,105 (composing of 39,047 Caymanians and 33,058 non-Caymanians).

 Economy

 Offshore banking

 There are just under 600 banks and trust companies in the Grand Cayman, including 43 of the 50 largest banks in the world.
 Because of this large financial presence on the island, banking, investments, and insurance drive the economy in Grand Cayman.